dt-it/comment-and-rate/README.md

 Classes with the main logic of the application and object mapping (services), data model classes and classes related to database operations(Dao).
 Each table in the database has a connection with one model class.
 ### Client
 The client part of the application, i.e. enabling reference to business logic classes.
 This package contains all controllers.
+### Webapp
+Part of the application with the frontend implementation (jsp, jspf, css).

 # Quick Start